By Marsha Waters

 Why not pack a picnic and set off on bikes for the day, exploring the beautiful island, stopping somewhere peaceful to eat lunch together?

 On Sanibel Island, as long as you have a license, you can fish from the shore.
 Or, you could hire a fishing charter and head out to sea on an adventure.
 You’ll be able to catch tasty whiting on the beach in front of your vacation condo.
+If you plan on going fishing visit Outdoor Empire

+, for any fishing equipment you may need.
 Cook and savor some of the best and freshest fish you can imagine.
 If your kids think that they don’t like fish because all they have ever tasted is frozen fish sticks, it’s time to show them what real fresh fish tastes like.

 Explore the Ding Darling Wildlife Refuge